 Periodic Reviews typically follow a similar process to that undertaken for original approval/validation.
-This involves the preparation and submission of supporting paperwork at School/programme level, which is then considered by a sub-group of the CPG acting as a Review Panel, with a report and recommendations being produced following a site visit and discussion with the Programme Team involved.
+This involves the preparation and submission of supporting paperwork at School/programme level, which is then considered by a sub-group, on behalf of ECQS, acting as a Review Panel, with a report and recommendations being produced following a site visit and discussion with the Programme Team involved.
+Where necessary, and if appropriate, the Review Panel will meet with the Programme Team virtually.

-On confirmation being received from Faculty for the continuation of a particular arrangement, the Secretary of the CPG will formally notify those involved, setting out requirements for the review process, including details of the documentation to be provided.
+On confirmation being received from Faculty for the continuation of a particular arrangement, the Partnership Team in Academic Affairs will formally notify those involved, setting out requirements for the review process, including details of the documentation to be provided.

-Principally, the Programme Team must prepare a reflective statement in relation to the programme(s) and the collaboration.
-Its purpose is to provide an insight into the past (over the period of approval), and include details of any modifications which are to be made to the programme(s) and the rationale for those changes, as well as looking forward and highlighting plans that are in place to improve the provision and the student experience.
+Principally, the Strategic Management Team and Programme Team must prepare a reflective statement in relation to the programme(s) and the collaboration.
+Its purpose is to consider how the provision fits within the overall academic plans of the contributing institution(s) and the University; including the institution’s strategy for HE provision, to provide an insight into the operation of the programme over the period of approval.
+It should also include details of any modifications which are to be made to the programme(s) and the rationale for those changes, as well as look forward and highlight plans that are in place to improve the provision and the student experience.
 The reflective statement should show the effectiveness of quality assurance and enhancement mechanisms in reviewing and enhancing provision.
 Examples of good practice should also be included.
 The Programme Team should ensure that the documentation complies with the relevant sections of the UK Quality Code.

-In addition, the Programme Team, in consultation with the University Coordinator will be asked to provide supporting documentation.
-The Chair of the CPG, on consultation with the Director of Academic and Student Affairs will consider any request from a School/Faculty to vary the level of documentation required.
+In addition, the Programme Team, in consultation with the University Coordinator will be asked to provide a range of supporting documentation in line with the relevant Written Submission Guidelines for Validation and Periodic Review for taught programmes Appendix 12 - Written Submissions [Validation Periodic Review] or research degree programmes Appendix 13 - Written Submissions [Research].
+The Chair of ECQS, in consultation with the Director of Education and Student Services will consider any request from a School/Faculty to vary the level of documentation required.

 (b) Appointment and Composition of Review Panel

-A Review Panel will be convened to consider the submitted documentation on behalf of the CPG.
-Review Panels will normally be established by the CPG during the term before the review is scheduled to take place.
+A Review Panel will be convened to consider the submitted documentation on behalf of ECQS.
+Review Panels will normally be established by Academic Affairs on behalf of ECQS during the term before the review is scheduled to take place.
 Its composition will be the same as that used for a Validation Panel.

 No-one involved in the delivery of the collaborative arrangement/programme under review may be a member of the Review Panel.
-Review Panel members will receive a copy of the Guidelines for Validation Panels and other relevant information including a draft Agenda for the meeting.
+Review Panel members will receive a copy of the Guidelines for Validation/Review Panels Appendix 16 - Guidelines for Validation/Review Panels and other relevant information including a draft agenda for the meeting.

 (c) The Review Visit

 Review meetings will normally take place on a single day at the collaborative organisation and seek to assess the quality of the ongoing arrangement to ensure that it remains compliant with University expectations and requirements and to consider any proposed changes.
-There is a standard agenda and schedule of business .
+There is a standard agenda Appendix 17 Validation Periodic Review Agenda and schedule of business.
 The Review Panel will meet in advance to consider the documentation and to identify any areas of concern and particular issues to be raised with the collaborative organisation.
 A tour of relevant facilities may also be undertaken, as appropriate, by the Review Panel.
-The Panel will then meet with the Programme Team, which will normally include the Programme Director, University Coordinator and other relevant staff, and separately, a group of students.
+The Panel will then meet with appropriate representatives from Senior Management, the Programme Team (which normally include the Programme Director, University Co-ordinator and other relevant staff), and separately, a group of students.
+If necessary, and where appropriate, the Review Panel will meet with the Programme Team, other relevant staff, and students virtually.

 (d) The Review Report